zebrunner/carina/docs/automation/mobile.md

 ```

 <b>Note:</b>
 To get device’s unique id (UDID) for emulator command “xcrun simctl list” is useful.
-It will show the list of simulators with there names, iOS versions, udids and statuses (shutdown or booted).
+It will show the list of simulators with their names, iOS versions, udids and statuses (shutdown or booted).
-To get UDID from real device you have to plug your phone into a computer and copy it out of iTunes:
+To get UDID from the real device you have to plug your phone into a computer and copy it out of iTunes:
 1. Launch iTunes and connect your iPhone.
 2. In the right panel, locate the information about your iPhone, including its name, capacity, software version, serial number, and phone number.
 3. Reveal the Identifier by clicking on Serial Number.